Tiny-Earth/DemoSite/site/src/design.md

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    Above, we asked you to imagine the third week/day for your course and some learning objectives for that moment in time.
+    Above, we asked you to imagine the third week/day for your course and refine your learning objectives for that moment in time.

     Select one of those objectives.
 Does it communicate enduring understanding and the facets of science?
 How would you update it, if needed?